OciXCrom/UtilityCommands/README.md

 # Commands List

 Below is a list of commands you can use with the [Utility Commands](https://steamcommunity.com/sharedfiles/filedetails/?id=2666310447) mod for The Binding of Isaac: Repentance.
+To display information about a command directly in the Debug Console, type in `<command> ?`

 | Command | Usage | Description| Alias |
 | :--- | :--- | :--- | :--- |